7 Steps to Getting Out of Your Emotionally Abusive Marriage

 I’ve talked to hundreds of women who have told me horrific stories of how their abusive husband ended up being coddled and comforted in their religious communities while the victim was actually kicked out as a liar and a vow-breaker.
 And it happened to me.
 We are all in good company.
-(I love People Like Us by Kelly Clarkson.
-She’s got a great video HERE.)
+(I love the People Like Us music video by Kelly Clarkson.)

 Breaking free means saying goodbye to old friends who weren’t really friends.
 Saying goodbye to your reputation.
 To your church.
 To your marriage.
 To your financial stability.
 To your previous dreams.